therealraffi/GINN-CBF/README.md

 ## Description

-This project, GINN-CBF, addresses the challenge of safe autonomous navigation in 3D environments reconstructed from visual data.
-Our method integrates Geometry-Informed Neural Networks (GINNs) with Control Barrier Functions (CBFs) to enforce real-time safety.
-GINNs are sine-activated implicit networks trained on point cloud clusters to create signed distance fields (SDFs).
-A key aspect of our approach is a novel forward-invariance loss that allows these SDFs to directly encode control-theoretic safety.
+Ensuring safe autonomous navigation in 3D environments reconstructed from vision remains a core challenge, especially when relying on learned scene geometry.
+We propose GINN-CBF, a method that integrates Geometry-Informed Neural Networks (GINNs) with Control Barrier Functions (CBFs) to enforce safety in real-time over signed distance fields (SDFs).
+Each GINN is a sine-activated implicit network trained on object-level point cloud clusters with a novel forward-invariance loss, allowing SDFs to directly encode control-theoretic safety.
 This enables fast, safe control without the need for online retraining, even as objects in the scene move dynamically.

 ![System Diagram](imgs/system.png)
 The GINN-CBF pipeline works by first processing an input video to create a 3D point cloud of the scene.
 This point cloud is then segmented into object-level clusters, and a separate GINN is trained for each cluster.
 These individual SDFs are then combined into a single global field using a differentiable masking strategy.
 At inference time, any nominal controller can be wrapped in a robust CBF-QP filter.